What Is an Open Source ARM Motherboard? Benefits & Use Cases

 What Does “Open Source” Mean for Motherboards?

-An open source ARM motherboard typically includes:
+An open source ARM motherboard usually has:

-• Open schematics and PCB layouts
+• Open circuit diagrams and PCB layouts

 By removing proprietary barriers, these boards allow anyone to study, modify, and improve the hardware and software stack — making them ideal for prototyping, secure applications, and long-term deployments.